- Identity Theft

 The American Bankers Association provides information on financial education for all ages.
 One of their newest publications is designed to help parents teach their kids about money.
 Did you know that our teens spend roughly $170 billion a year?
 Do your kids know the dos and don'ts of credit?
 Or maybe they need some help with budgeting.
 See "The Parents Guide - Teaching Your Kids About Money" for information you can use.
 We need to help teach our kids how to save and invest wisely and how to live on a budget.
 Let's help make our children's financial dreams come true with education.

 The FDIC publishes a newsletter quarterly with information all consumers can use.
-The Winter issue is now available.
-This issue contains articles that can educate you on cybersecurity.
-Articles in this issue provide information on safety precautions for Internet banking or shopping.
+The Summer issue is now available.
+This issue contains articles that can educate you on strategies for managing and protecting your money.
 You can find the full newsletter on the FDIC website www.fdic.gov.

 GO Direct! is a national campaign sponsored by the US Department of the Treasury and the Federal Reserve Banks promoting Direct Deposit of federal benefit payments.
 You can have benefits such as your Social Security and Supplemental Security Income (SSI) directly deposited into your bank account.
 What are some of the benefits?
 The deposit is made straight into your account on the same day each month.
 Plus, with direct deposit you will have access to your funds immediately from virtually anywhere.
 For maximum convenience ask for an ATM card to use with your savings accounts or an ATM/Debit card for your checking account.
 If you want more information, or you're ready to sign up, click on GO Direct!